cmuscioly/cmuscioly.github.io/tournament.md

 - **High Quality Exams:** Exams are the core of any Science Olympiad tournament.
 Good exams provide the basis for a good tournament, and conversely, a tournament with poor quality exams will never be a good experience.
 As a result, our team focuses heavily on writing high quality exams.
 We strive to stay consistent with the official rules while making our exams reasonably difficult.
-We believe that this approach will create a maximally enjoyable experience for our competitors while also preparing them as well as possible for future Science Olympiad tournaments.
+We believe that this approach will create a maximally enjoyable experience for our competitors while also preparing them for future Science Olympiad tournaments.
 - **Exams and Answer Keys returned post-tournament:** Taking exams in a tournament setting is an important learning experience, but you can only really learn from your mistakes if you are given the chance to go back and see what you did wrong.
 To allow for this complete learning experience, we grade and return all exams to the teams.
 Blank copies of the exams (which can be used for additional practice) and answer keys will also be provided to all attending teams in electronic format.